You apply for modules after you have submitted your initial application and have been accepted to study at the University of Leeds.

-Find out more about your module enrolment report and how to make changes to your modules.
+Find out more about how you will select your modules, receive your Module Enrolment Report and how to make changes to your module choices.

-Checking your Module Enrolment Report
+Module Enrolment Report

-- Drop-Deleted (DD): Unfortunately, the teaching school or department has not accepted you onto this module and you have not been enrolled in it.
+- Drop-Deleted (DD): unfortunately, the teaching school or department has not accepted you onto this module and you have not been enrolled in it.
 You may have received a comment on your Module Enrolment Report to explain the reason why you have not been accepted onto this module, but if not then you can contact the teaching school for clarification.

 Changing your modules

-You will be able to make changes to your modules after you have received your Module Enrolment Report by email.
+You will be able to make changes to your modules after you have received your Module Enrolment Report.
 We strongly recommend that you finalise your modules as soon as possible after you receive your Module Enrolment Report, particularly if you are interested in taking modules in high-demand areas.
 You are generally able to make changes to your modules up until the end of the second week of teaching.

 Your email should include: